Love Nights in the Taiga

 Love Nights in the Taiga (German: Liebesnächte in der Taiga) is a 1967 West German thriller film directed by Harald Philipp and starring Thomas Hunter, Marie Versini and Stanislav Ledinek.
 It is also known by the alternative title of Code Name Kill.

 The film's sets were designed by the art director Robert Stratil.
 It is an adaptation of the 1966 novel of the same title by Heinz G. Konsalik.

 Synopsis

 At the height of the Cold War, the CIA send a Russian-speaking Baltic German to the Soviet Union disguised as a Swiss fashion journalist.
-His real mission is to gather intelligence on a missile base in Siberia located amongst the taiga.
+His real mission is to gather intelligence on a missile base concealed in the taiga forests of Siberia.
 He receives assistance from a Soviet woman who falls in love with him.